adschw1/ansible-quickstart/README.rst

 **Note: **using a virtualenv is ALWAYS recommended.

-If you need to install pip follow these instructions
+If you need to install pip:

 .. code-block:: bash

     curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
     python get-pip.py

+Once pip is installed:

 .. code-block:: bash